While many of us use fonts in our word processing software on our computers, not everyone realizes that behind each typeface lies a story…

 Professor Alessandro Colizzi, a former professor at the School of Design of UQAM in Montréal and currently at Milan Polytechnic – Communication Design, has pointed out in an extensive article (part 1 & part 2, also available in pdf) that Nebiolo’s traditional market mainly consisted of Italian printers who held conservative expectations.
 On the other hand, Italian graphic designers were increasingly looking abroad for more contemporary and versatile typefaces.
 This gap between traditional printers and progressive graphic designers highlighted the need for a new typeface that could cater to the changing demands of the design industry.

-The situation was summed up by Grignani:
+The situation was summed up by Grignani [I]:

 “We are typographers who use few typefaces, only those which represent the spirit, the architecture of modern graphics.”